-The CTL0 and CTL1 terminals form a bidirectional control bus, which controls the flow of information and data between the TSB41LV02A and LLC.
+The CTL0 and CTL1 terminals form a bidirectional control bus, that controls the flow of information and data between the TSB41AB3 and LLC.

-The D0-D7 terminals form a bidirectional data bus, which is used to transfer status information, control information, or packet data between the devices.
-The TSB41LV02A supports S100, S200, and S400 data transfers over the D0-D7 data bus.
+The D0-D7 terminals form a bidirectional data bus that is used to transfer status information, control information, or packet data between the devices.
+The TSB41AB3 supports S100, S200, and S400 data transfers over the D0-D7 data bus.
 In S100 operation only the D0 and D1 terminals are used; in S200 operation only the D0-D3 terminals are used; and in S400 operation all D0-D7 terminals are used for data transfer.
-When the TSB41LV02A is in control of the D0-D7 bus, unused Dn terminals are ignored by the TSB41LV02A.
+When the TSB41AB3 is in control of the D0-D7 bus, unused Dn terminals are driven low during S100 and S200 operations.
+When the LLC is in control of the D0-D7 bus, unused Dn terminals are ignored by the TSB41AB3.